zowe/docs-site/docs/troubleshoot/troubleshootinstall.md

     where the *securezosmfport* is 443 by default.
 You can verify the port number by checking the *izu.https.port* variable assignment in the z/OSMF `bootstrap.properties` file.

-    If z/OSMF returns jobs correctly you can test whether it is able to returns files using
+    If z/OSMF returns jobs correctly, you can test whether it is able to returns files by using the following curl scripts:

     ```
     curl --user <username>:<password> -k -X GET --header 'Accept: application/json' --header 'X-CSRF-ZOSMF-HEADER: true' "https://<z/os host name>:<securezosmfport>/zosmf/restfiles/ds?dslevel=SYS1"
     ```

-    If the restfiles curl statement returns a TSO SERVLET EXCEPTION error check that the the z/OSMF installation step of creating a valid IZUFPROC procedure in your system PROCLIB has been completed.
+    If the restfiles curl statement returns a TSO SERVLET EXCEPTION error, check that the the z/OSMF installation step of creating a valid IZUFPROC procedure in your system PROCLIB has been completed.
 For more information, see the [z/OSMF Configuration Guide](https://www-01.ibm.com/servers/resourcelink/svc00100.nsf/pages/zOSV2R3sc278419?OpenDocument).

     The IZUFPROC member resides in your system PROCLIB, which is similar to the following sample: